blueyed/pytest/doc/en/warnings.rst

     pytest.warns(expected_warning, func, *args, **kwargs)
     pytest.warns(expected_warning, "func(*args, **kwargs)")

-The function also returns a list of all raised warnings (as ``warnings.WarningMessage`` objects), which you can query for additional information:
+The function returns a list of all raised warnings (as ``warnings.WarningMessage`` objects), which you can query for additional information: